U.S. begins testing bird flu vaccines for poultry after record outbreak

-The trials, conducted by the U.S. Department of Agriculture's (USDA) Agricultural Research Service, are the first step in a lengthy process toward the possible use of vaccines to protect poultry from the lethal virus.
-There is no guarantee the government will ultimately approve their use.
+The trials, conducted by the U.S. Department of Agriculture's (USDA) Agricultural Research Service, are the first step in a lengthy process toward the possible first use of vaccines to protect U.S. poultry from the lethal virus.

 Bird flu, also known as highly pathogenic avian influenza (HPAI), has killed hundreds of millions of birds around the world, raising interest in vaccines.
 The virus is largely spread by wild birds that transmit it to poultry.

+The USDA is testing one vaccine from Zoetis Inc ZTS.N, one from Merck Animal Health MRK.N, and two developed by the department's Agricultural Research Service.

+Zoetis said it previously supplied its vaccine to a USDA stockpile in 2016, following a massive 2015 outbreak, but it was never used.

-Initial data from a U.S. study with a single dose of a vaccine are expected in May, while results from studies on two-dose vaccine regimens are expected in June, the USDA said.
+Initial data from a study using a single dose of a vaccine are expected in May, while results from studies on two-dose vaccine regimens are expected in June, the USDA said.

 If the trials are successful and USDA decides to continue development, it would take at least 18-to-24 months for a vaccine that matches the current virus to be commercially available, the agency said.

+The government needs to ensure vaccinations would not disrupt trading with major buyers, said Greg Tyler, president of the industry group USA Poultry & Egg Export Council.

-Governments have previously focused on culling infected flocks to control the virus due to concerns that vaccinations could mask the spread of bird flu and hurt exports to countries that have banned vaccinated poultry on fears infected birds could slip through.
+Governments have previously focused on culling infected flocks to control the virus due to concerns importers would block shipments of vaccinated poultry to avoid the risk of infections.

-France said last week it pre-ordered 80 million doses of vaccines to be ready to begin a vaccination program in ducks in the autumn if final trial results are positive, the first member of the European Union to start such a plan.
+France said last week it was launching an order for 80 million doses of vaccines to use in ducks in the autumn if final trial results are positive, the first EU member to start such a plan.

 (Reporting by Tom Polansek Editing by Bill Berkrot)